tusharjain1082/FilediskProxy.Net/README.md

 Please note that the work is in progress.
 Nessessary code has been completed.
 There might be bugs, so you may inform them to me or fix them yourself.

-1. turn on the windows test signed drivers mode.
+1. turn on the windows test signed drivers mode. then reboot is required.
 2. run the script install.cmd
 3. run the script start.cmd
 4. then FilediskProxyNet.exe.